eclipse-pass/pass-documentation/developer-documentation/notification-service/ns-configuration.md

 Each configuration mode may have an associated whitelist.
 If the whitelist is empty, _all_ recipients for a given notification will receive an email.
 If the whitelist is _not empty_, the recipients for a given notification will be filtered, and _only_ whitelisted recipients will receive the notification.
-Having a whitelist for the `DEMO` mode is useful to prevent accidental spamming of end users with test notifications.
+Having a whitelist for the `DEMO` mode is useful to prevent sending test notifications to unintended recipients.

 Production should use an empty whitelist (i.e. all potential notification recipients are whitelisted).

 ### Global Carbon Copy Support

 Each configuration mode may specify one or more "global carbon copy" addresses.
 These addresses will receive a copy of each email sent by Notification Services (NS).
-Global carbon copy addresses are implicitly whitelisted; they do not need to be explicitly configured in a whitelist.
+Global carbon copy addresses are automatically whitelisted and do not need to be explicitly added to the whitelist.
 Blind carbon copy is also supported.

 Here is an example recipient configuration that specifies a global carbon copy and a global blind carbon copy: